UNSOLICITED COMMERCIAL E-MAIL PROTECTION ACT (EXCERPT)

 Act 42 of 2003

-(1) A person who sends or causes to be sent an unsolicited commercial e-mail through an e-mail service provider located in this state or to an e-mail address held by a resident of this state shall not do any of the following:
+A person who intentionally sends or causes to be sent an unsolicited commercial e-mail through an e-mail service provider that the sender knew or should have known is located in this state or to an e-mail address that the sender knew or should have known is held by a resident of this state shall do all of the following:

 History: 2003, Act 42, Eff.
 Sept.
 1, 2003